 Let There Be Light!

 Choose your light source wisely.
 If you have only a few products to take pictures of, you can use natural light.
 However, you’d have to be time-sensitive as the natural light goes so fast.
 Position your sweep near the window with the light coming from one side and a reflector (or a white paper) on the direct opposite side of the window.
 This will minimize any harsh shadows while balancing the lighting on your product.
 If you’re ready to shell out a few more bucks, and you’re willing to have a permanent studio, then go for artificial lighting.
 Photography stores have lighting kits that can help you.
 Or you can set up lamps of equal brilliance on top and the two sides of your product, making sure to keep them lower to the ground to minimize harsh shadows.

 Shoot a Variety of Images from Varying Angles!

 Fortified with this knowledge, you can now get started.
 Line up your products and start shooting.
 But be patient.
 They may not be perfect right away, but with lots of practice and determination, you will become better.
 In time, you will see the fruits of all your hard work pay off.
 Enjoy!

 Process Your Picture

-While Adobe Photoshop is still the go-to for image manipulation, there are a number of free image manipulation software or even websites that will help you.
+While Adobe Photoshop is still the go-to for image editing & retouching service, there are a number of free image manipulation software or even websites that will help you.
 First off, you have to remove your background.
 This is why a white sweep is important.
 It makes image manipulation easier.
 Your pictures will show a slightly gray background in your pictures.
-You can use a “Pen” tool on your software to select your product and remove the background, replacing it a white background.
+You use a “Pen” tool on your software to select your product and remove the background, replacing it a white background.
 Save your files as JPG or PNG.